-2019 through 2021 - Offsite Construction and Other Innovative Techniques.
-In 2019, we helped organize and co-sponsored the Construction Revolution Summit, which pursued the innovation and technology recommendation from the Housing Task Force.
-The summit brought together construction industry leaders to discuss barriers and opportunities to advancing offsite construction (including modular and panelized).
-Offsite construction, particularly modular, has struggled to take hold in the United State but has the potential to significantly reduce construction costs.

-Housing construction is ripe for a major systemic change.
-Unlike other industries, it has not experienced meaningful productivity increases over the last few decades.
+we helped organize and co-sponsor the Construction Revolution Summit, which pursued the innovation and technology recommendation from the Housing Task Force.
+The summit brought together construction industry leaders to discuss barriers and opportunities to advancing off-site construction (including modular and panelized).
+Housing construction is ripe for a major systemic change but has struggled to takeoff in the United States.
+Unlike other industries, construction has not experienced meaningful productivity increases over the last few decades.
 We are largely building homes the same way we did 50 years ago.